utah-cs4470-sp23/class/hw9/README.md

 ## Function and type definitions

-In this assignment, you will finish your type checker by adding support for function and type definitions.
-Specifically, you will add support for the following syntactic constructs:
+In this assignment, you will begin generating x86\_64 assembly code from JPL.
+Specifically, you will add generate code for the following syntactic constructs:

 ```
 cmd : show <expr>